Spinayy/AuthCord-Shit/README.md

-# AuthCord-BackEnd
+# AuthCord shitty auth
-BackEnd Ips of AuthCord.xyz
+IPS and website of AuthCord

 # Shitty auth which has a discord bot as a panel for paid users..